 Third Stage Management

 If you’ve got this preference down, you get a gold star from the midwife.
 It’s better if you’ve thought about it beforehand, and had a discussion with your community midwife.
 There are 2 options: active management and physiological.
 In the active third stage, as soon as the baby is born, an injection of synthetic hormone is injected into your leg muscle (you hardly notice it) which helps the uterus clamp down and is said to reduce the risk of haemorrhage.
-A few minutes after the birth, the midwife will assist the delivery of the placenta by gently pulling on the cord once signs of separation have occured and guiding it out.
+A few minutes after the birth, the midwife will assist the delivery of the placenta by gently pulling on the cord once signs of separation have occurred and guiding it out.
 With a physiological third stage, no drugs are given and the placenta separates when it’s ready.
 Once the cord has stopped pulsating, the cord can be cut if desired and then your uterus contracts (a lot gentler than for the baby) and you push the placenta out with the midwife helping to guide it.
 There are pros and cons to both methods, most women tend to opt for the active management, as it’s over quicker and reduces the risk of haemorrhage, but the drug can raise your blood pressure and make you feel sick.
 With both methods the cord clamping can be delayed to give the baby the important blood and stem cells it needs.
 With active management, a maximum of three minutes delayed cord clamping is recommended.

 Vitamin K for Baby